 And he cried out and said, ‘Father Abraham, have mercy on me, and send Lazarus so that he may dip the tip of his finger in water and cool off my tongue, for I am in agony in this flame.

-But even the damned will be resurrected in a body, but solely for the purpose of being judged, that their place in Hell might be determined worthy of the degree of their sins still outstanding having rejected Christ’s payment for sin.
+Yet even the damned shall be resurrected [The Second Resurrection] in a body, but solely for the purpose of being judged that a place in Hell might be found for them equal to their sins, they having rejected Christ’s payment for sin during the days of their flesh.

 11 - Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled away, and no place was found for them.